about

 bio

-Sophie holds a Master’s in Environmental Science and Policy from Columbia University, where she was an Environmental Fellow at the School of International and Public Affairs (SIPA).
-Prior to graduate school, she earned a Bachelor’s in Philosophy from the University of North Carolina at Chapel Hill, graduating Phi Beta Kappa.
-She was awarded a Burch Fellowship, a Parr Center for Ethics Fellowship, and the Carolina Scholarship (a full-tuition, merit-based award).
+Sophie Gentle Capshaw-Mack (aka @magneticspacebubble) is an experimental eco-artist who investigates the nature of consciousness through her multidisciplinary creative practice.
+She holds a Master of Public Administration in Environmental Science and Policy from Columbia University, where she was an Environmental Fellow at the School of International and Public Affairs (SIPA).
+She earned her Bachelor of Arts in Philosophy from the University of North Carolina at Chapel Hill on a full-tuition merit-based scholarship, graduating Phi Beta Kappa (top 1% of her class).
+While at UNC, she was awarded the prestigious Burch Fellowship and served as a Parr Center for Ethics Fellow.

 artist